quityQ/bachelor/diary.md

 To deal with the multicollinearity/PerfectSeparationWarning I used VIF to analyze the collinearity of features.
 The issue is that about 90% of the features show a high VIF value, and just removing the features with infinite VIF, didn't help much with the model.
 This might be a sign that a logistic regression isn't a good fit for my data set.
 I want to discuss theese findings with Pasquale if possible.
 Before I should continue the analysis of the logistic regression, now that I have a model that looks decent.

+# 12.04.
+Today I want to continue with the logistic regression analysis.
+I just want to get all results by the book.
+Then continue with the tree/forest model.